Photo by welcomia via Canva.com

 The Future You

-If you’re seriously over boxing, packing, and unpacking and know retirement is the last move you’ll make, don’t forget to consider the future you.
+If you’re seriously over the boxing, packing, and unpacking and know retirement is the last move you’ll make, don’t forget to consider the future you.
 Does your new home have age-in-place features like a first-floor primary bedroom and wide hallways?
 Or should you live near an assisted living apartment or a nursing home facility?
 Choosing a community with options for senior care may be an important detail to keep in mind.

 Non-Traditional Retirement

-Test driving a few locales is helpful, no matter where your future military retirement plans lead.
+Test-driving a few locales is helpful, no matter where your future military retirement plans lead.
 Consider spending vacation time in a haven you’d consider living.
 Your visit will offer a snapshot of what life is like there.

 By Dawn M. Smith